aspose-slides/Aspose.Slides-API-References/content/python-java/english/aspose.slides/pathfillmodetype/_index.md

 ---

 ### Normal {#Normal}
-Normal Path Fill This specifies that the corresponding path should have a normally shaded color applied to it’s fill.
+Normal Path Fill This specifies that the corresponding path should have a normally shaded color applied to it&#39s fill.

 ---

 ### Lighten {#Lighten}
-Lighten Path Fill This specifies that the corresponding path should have a lightly shaded color applied to it’s fill.
+Lighten Path Fill This specifies that the corresponding path should have a lightly shaded color applied to it&#39s fill.

 ---

 ### LightenLess {#LightenLess}
-Lighten Path Fill Less This specifies that the corresponding path should have a slightly lighter shaded color applied to it’s fill.
+Lighten Path Fill Less This specifies that the corresponding path should have a slightly lighter shaded color applied to it&#39s fill.

 ---

 ### Darken {#Darken}
-Darken Path Fill This specifies that the corresponding path should have a darker shaded color applied to it’s fill.
+Darken Path Fill This specifies that the corresponding path should have a darker shaded color applied to it&#39s fill.

 ---

 ### DarkenLess {#DarkenLess}
-Darken Path Fill Less This specifies that the corresponding path should have a slightly darker shaded color applied to it’s fill.
+Darken Path Fill Less This specifies that the corresponding path should have a slightly darker shaded color applied to it&#39s fill.

 ---